maxludden/supergene-v2/books/book10/md/chapter-3288.md

 Han Sen’s weaker feelings were becoming stronger.
 The Super God Spirit mode looked like it was there, but it was not there.
 It seemed as if it was going to sputter out and disappear.

-“F*ck you!
+“Fuck you!
 If you want to play, I will play with you back!”
 Han Sen was furious.
 He cast his power again.

 This time, Han Sen did not cast the Super God Spirit mode or the reverse Super God Spirit mode.
 He was casting the reverse The Story of Genes, which had almost killed him before.